 - How to Remove the Bloodline from Fresh Swordfish

-- How to Cook The Fish on The Stove
+- To Cook The Fish on The Stove

 - How To Cook a Thick Piece of Swordfish